Operation Clean Stream

-Bring your own boat and join a team on the river or walk the banks and clean up the parks surrounding the river.
+Volunteers are encouraged to bring their own boat and join a team on the river or walk the banks and clean up the parks and greenways in the Watershed.
+Save the Date for the 48th annual Operation Clean Stream to be held on August 22nd & 23rd, 2015.

-"When an area is kept free of trash and other debris, visitors are more respectful and reluctant to add trash to the area."
+“When an area is kept free of trash & other debris, visitors are more respectful & reluctant to add trash to the area.”